flipperdevices/flipperzero-firmware/documentation/file_formats/SubGhzFileFormats.md

 # File Formats for Flipper's SubGhz Files

 ## `.sub` File Format

 Flipper uses `.sub` files to store SubGhz key data.
-They are text files in Flipper File Format. `.sub` files can contain either a SubGhz Key defined by a certain protocol or SubGhz RAW data.
+They are text files in Flipper File Format. `.sub` files can contain either a SubGhz Key with a certain protocol or SubGhz RAW data.

- `.sub` files consist of 3 parts:
+A `.sub` files consist of 3 parts:

 - **header**: contains file type, version, and frequency;
 - **preset information**: preset type and, in case of custom preset, transceiver configuration data;